 A provocative and prolific composer, Patrick writes for theatre, film and the concert stage.
 Among his many commissions is the score for the theatrical adaptation of the Wayne Johnston novel Colony of Unrequited Dreams which premiered at the National Arts Centre in January 2017.
 Patrick’s music is central to two films for the National Film Board: 54 Hours (2014) and Song for Cuba (2014).
 The CBC commissioned Patrick to compose and record Well Enough Alone (2010), a multi-movement suite acknowledging the 60th anniversary of Newfoundland’s confederation with Canada.

-Current projects include intensive work performing live music for silent film under the banner of Active-Vision; a intimate trio with pianist George McFetridge and bassist James Young; Deep in the Groove with organist Dr. Tony Genge; Carnatic explorations with Curtis Andrews; a book and online project documenting the history of jazz music in Newfoundland; an album of trad music for trumpet; and ever-evolving collaborations with Neil Conway, The Discounts, and Mark Bragg.
+Current projects include intensive work performing live music for silent film under the banner of Active-Vision; a intimate trio with pianist George McFetridge and bassist James Young; Deep in the Groove with organist Dr. Tony Genge; Carnatic explorations with Curtis Andrews; a book and digital archive of Newfoundland jazz history; an album of trad music for trumpet; and ever-evolving collaborations with Neil Conway, The Discounts, and Mark Bragg.

 An in-demand sideman, his versatility is integral to several collaborations.
 Select performance and recording credits include Great Big Sea, Mickey Dolenz, Mike Murley, Hey!
 Rosetta, Fred Penner, and many more.
 Twice, MusicNL recognized Patrick as Side Musician of the Year.
 Patrick led the rap and roll group Trimmed Naval Beef and in his heart, he still does.